Aditi-Git15/Spacy-Task-NLP/README.md

-# Spacy-Task-NLP
+# Spacy-Task-NLPBuild a
-The goal is to develop a small Natural Language Processing (NLP) application using the SpaCy library.
+Python-based NLP application using SpaCy that takes a natural language prompt and identifies locations mentioned in the input.